 In smaller, more remote towns and cities, wedding photography is pretty much as cheap as it gets.
 With smaller populations, these locations will get you a great deal on a wedding photographer.
 Areas in the rural South-West of the United Kingdom such as Cambridge, Oxford, Bristol and Bath will charge as little as £750 for a complete day of shooting, with prices peaking at only £1300.

 Although there is some small variation in average prices for wedding photography in the UK, you can expect to pay a standard amount of around £1000.
 This range of price will get you a decent quality of photographer, and a brilliant digital album.

 Thanks to Perfocal's new and innovative booking method, you don't have to fork out a fortune for your amazing wedding photos.
 We can book photographers in-between their big shoots, right up until the last minute, so that you get incredible professional wedding photos at half the cost.
-Photographers with Perfocal do not need to market themselves, and we handle the editing, reducing the cost of having a pro photographer at your wedding.
+Photographers with Perfocal do not need to market themselves, and we handle the editing, all of which reduces the cost of having an amazing pro photographer at your wedding.

 Weddings aren’t cheap by any means, and a quality photographer is one area you don’t want to skimp on.
-A decent photographer will set the average couple back anywhere from £800 to £3000, which isn't to be sniffed at.
-But ultimately, because of the limits of our memory, your wedding photos will serve as your primary way of remembering that monumental day.
+A decent photographer will set the average couple back anywhere from £800 to £2000, which isn't to be sniffed at.
+But ultimately, because of the limits of our memory, your wedding photos will serve as your primary way of remembering that momentous day.